 For more details about printing checks you can review the MICR BASICS HANDBOOK developed by TROY.

-What is MICR Printing?
+What is MICR Toner?

 Magnetic Ink Character Recognition as defined by the American National Standards Institute (ANSI) is the common machine language specification for the paper-based payment transfer system.
 The specialized ink is required to achieve a Magnetic Signal and is generally available in ribbons used in a high impact printing system or in toner used in laser printing.
 Due to a high level of inconsistency, settling and nozzle clogging you will NOT find widespread use of MICR cartridges for use in ink jet printers.

 The characters produced with the magnetically chargeable ink are known as E-13B or CMC-7 depending on the geographic area where you are printing your financial documents.
 E-13B, which was developed in the United States, is used in: United States of America, Canada, Australia, United Kingdom, Japan, India, Mexico, Colombia, and Turkey.
 CMC-7, which was developed by a French Computer Company, is used in: France, Spain, Israel, South America (except Colombia) and other Mediterranean Countries.
+MICR technology is used in the banking industry in many countries because it allows very fast and reliable document processing.

 - When printing checks it is important to follow the appropriate standards as rules, which indicate character placement, signal strengths, as well as recommended paper specifications.
 Each specification has been established to create a document which can easily and accurately read when presented to a bank.